-The Corporation operates two reportable business segments - self storage and portable storage.
+The Corporation operates three reportable business segments - self storage, portable storage and management fees.
 Self storage involves the customer renting space at the Corporation's property for short or long term storage.
-Self storage may also include space for storing vehicles and use for small commercial operations.
 Portable storage involves delivering a storage unit to the customer.
 The customer can choose to keep the portable storage unit at their location or have it moved to another location.
+Management fees are revenues generated from the management of stores owned by third parties.